fraunhofer-iem/move-kpi-system/kpis/Delivery Item Accuracy.md

 # Delivery Item Accuracy

 ## Description
-We measure the percentage of orders where all ordered items actually arrive and no additional or missing items are delivered.
+We measure the percentage of orders where all ordered items actually arrived are the right items.

 ## Calculation
 `right orders / all orders`